alexander-guesnon/log-analysis/README.md

-# Udacity-Log-Analysis
+# Log-Analysis
-This was my first Udacity backend project for my full stack developer course.
+This program was made to review some website's logs and then give the required output.
+The program tested on an Ubuntu VM.
 ## Outline
  * Create a python program to display the following information.
   * Show the top 3 articles in the database